finol-digital/Card-Game-Simulator/docs/pages/roadmap.md

 ## What's New
 - Added internet-connectivity (requires forwarding ports 8887-8888 on your router if you want to host)
 - Navigate games in the Cards Browser by swiping left/right along the top banner of the screen
+- Able to reset the Play Mode play area by pressing back, then no, then yes
+- Deck SharePreference

 ## Current Sprint
-- Restart game from within play mode
-- Deck & play space share prefence: ask, individual, share
 - Playmats
 - Fix: New Deck and Save Deck views
 - Layout cards in the Deck Editor more dynamically